j-degroot/AML_project/optimizers/spearmint/README.md

 SMLOG.slurm is the batch file for one run of Spearmint on Logistic Regression.

-To run, follow the instructions here: https://github.com/HIPS/Spearmint where </path/to/experiment/directory> is this directory.
+To run, follow the instructions here: https://github.com/HIPS/Spearmint where </path/to/experiment/directory> is the path to this directory.